 The REACH Clinic is for refugees who need initial health assessments and follow-up services.
 Saskatoon Community Clinic will provide limited appointments with a Nurse Practitioner for follow-up care as well as ongoing access to Diagnostic and Pharmacy Services or will be seen by other providers in the community.

 This service is a collaborative partnership with the Saskatoon Community Clinic, University of Saskatchewan College of Medicine (Family Medicine, Paediatrics, Community Health and Epidemiology), Global Gathering Place, Saskatoon Open Door Society, Saskatoon Health Region (Population and Public Health; Primary Health; Mental Health and Addictions) and TB Prevention and Control Saskatchewan, each group having an important role in supporting refugees new to Saskatoon.
-This is a one-year pilot project.

 For more information please use the general inquiry form found in the Contact Us section of the website.